 It is not advisable to walk around New York with a large amount of cash.
 You may wish to open a bank account before entering the United States.
 Check with a bank in your home country about the easiest way to transfer sums of money in U.S. dollars from home.
 Paying for large expenses may take several days to clear U.S. banks.

-Students often open an account at one of the banks near the OGS office, after completing their mandatory OGS check-in.
 A social security number is not required for an F-I or J-I student to open a bank account, but you will need proof of identification and immigration status in the U.S. (passport, I-94, and I-20 or DS-2019).
 Additional items you should bring include:

 - Your NYU ID card;

 - Any identification documents issued by your government;

 - A letter of enrollment (obtained at the Registrar’s Office at 383 Lafayette St); and

 Should I bring my immunization records?

 New York State law requires that you submit records showing that you are immunized against Measles, Mumps, and Rubella (MMR) and Meningitis.
 Questions about how to complete this form should be directed to the NYU Student Health Center at (212) 443-1199, located at 726 Broadway on the 3rd and 4th floors.

 If you do not submit proof of vaccination, you must be inoculated at the NYU Student Health Center once you are in New York and pay the relevant fee.
 Alternatively, you can request information at the NYU Student Health Center about New York City Department of Health and Mental Hygiene clinics that offer immunization at no charge.